goproslowyo/writeups/htb/kotarak/index.md

 ### Port 888

 Visiting port 888 gives us a directory listing with some interesting sounds files, mainly `backup`.
-Let's see if we can continue to abuse RFI to see it's contents:
+Let's see if we can continue to abuse SSRF to see it's contents:

 ![What do we have here?](./resources/1b244801c5eb4670a2c355fb0905624c.png)